gregversteeg/LinearSieve/README.md

 This work in turn builds on the theoretical results here:
 - [Greg Ver Steeg and Aram Galstyan.
 "The Information Sieve", ICML 2016.](http://arxiv.org/abs/1507.02284)

-In turn, these results are largely superseded by an approach that learns latent factors in jointly (instead of incrementally here).
+In turn, these results are largely superseded by an approach that learns latent factors jointly (instead of incrementally here).
 - [Greg Ver Steeg and Aram Galstyan.
 "Low Complexity Gaussian Latent Factor Models and a Blessing of Dimensionality", 2017](https://arxiv.org/abs/1706.03353) with [code available here](https://github.com/gregversteeg/LinearCorEx).

 While this version of the sieve makes some strong assumptions: